Bandwidth Communications Services Agreement

-To the maximum extent permitted by law, in no event will the total and aggregate liability of either Party arising out of or related to this Agreement exceed the amounts received by Bandwidth under this Agreement for the particular Services giving rise to the liability under the most applicable Order Form during the twelve (12) months immediately preceding the first incident out of which the liability arose; provided that in no event will Bandwidth’s total and aggregate liability for all Claims arising out of and related to this Agreement exceed the Fees received by Bandwidth during the twelve (12) months immediately preceding the first incident out of which the liability arose.
+To the maximum extent permitted by law, in no event will the total and aggregate liability of either Party for all Claims arising out of or related to this Agreement exceed the amounts received by Bandwidth during the twelve (12) months immediately preceding the first incident out of which the liability arose.
 The foregoing limitation will apply whether an action is in contract or tort (including negligence) and regardless of the theory of liability.

 10.2 No Cap on Liability

 Neither Party’s liability is capped for damages resulting from (a) any amounts payable pursuant to a Party’s indemnification obligations under Section 9 (Third-Party Claims), (b) your unauthorized use of any Service and/or (c) your breach of Section 4 (Fees and Payment Terms).